zerc/mongo-python-driver/doc/tutorial.rst

 Counting
 --------
-If we just want to know how many documents match a query we can perform a :meth:`~pymongo.cursor.Cursor.count` operation instead of a full query.
+If we just want to know how many documents match a query we can perform a `~.cursor.Cursor.count` operation instead of a full query.
 We can get a count of all of the documents in a
 collection: